 Ballot papers should then be collected.
 In order to be elected, a candidate must meet the quota of votes.
 The total valid poll is the number of votes cast (that are legible and have followed the instructions provided in denoting preferences), and the number of seats is the number of positions.

 Proceed to count the number of first preferences for each candidate.
 If there is one position, and one candidate receives more first preferences than the quota requires, then they are elected and the election concludes.

 If no candidate satisfies the quota, then the candidate with the least first preferences is eliminated.
 Please announce that, after the “first count”, [name of candidate] is to be eliminated and their votes redistributed.
 Please do this for every count (i.e. every time a count is concluded and a candidate is eliminated).

 Once the candidate is eliminated, redistribute the first preferences that candidate received to those candidates who are marked as preference 2 on the ballot papers.

 Repeat this process until the number of candidates required have satisfied the quota, or until there are only as many candidates as positions left.

 • Order of Elections – It is important to conduct elections in order of seniority (i.e. Chair first, then work down), and to conclude each election and announce the winning candidate before proceeding to the next.
 This is to ensure that unsuccessful candidates in previous elections can put themselves forward in subsequent votes.

 • Hustings – If possible, you should offer an opportunity for candidates for Officerships particularly to speak to the meeting.
-These hustings should be kept brief, no longer than 2 minutes per candidate.
-You may decide to offer varying amounts of time depending on the seniority of the Officership.
+These hustings should be kept brief, we suggest no longer than 2 minutes per candidate.
+You may decide to offer varying amounts of time depending on the Officership.